3 Days in Seattle

 - Kick off your trip with a visit to the famous Pike Place Market.
 Even after living here for over a year and a half, we still love coming here!
 Tip: get there between 8-9 AM to avoid the crowds!
 Want to skip the lines?
 Savor Seattle offers Pike Place Food Tours which hit up most of these spots.
 The tours are two hours long and $42, which includes the food.

-Below are some of our favorite spots in the market.
+Below are some of our favorite spots in the market (you can also watch our vlog on Pike Place Market for a mini tour!).
 Warning: lots of eating involved, so come hungry!

 - See the first Starbucks.
 We suggest snapping a quick photo and buying a souvenir here and then grabbing coffee at Storyville Coffee or Seattle Coffee Works instead!